Can I use my Gmail address to send my marketing campaigns?

 The error message you might encounter will be displayed as follows:

-This is an issue controlled by Outlook itself, and ESPs (Email Service Providers) cannot control it, as it is related to the firewall policies of the email service provider.
+This is an issue controlled by Outlook itself, and ESPs (Email Service Providers) cannot control it, as it relates to the email service provider's firewall policies.
 Outlook offers an option to show blocked content, but if this option doesn't appear, the content will be entirely blocked.

 To resolve this, you can add the sender or domain to the "Safe Senders" list in Outlook.
 You can follow these steps:

-This solution might vary slightly depending on the version of Outlook, but in general, Outlook users can follow these steps to unblock the content.
+This solution may vary slightly by Outlook version, but in general, Outlook users can follow these steps to unblock the content.

-You can check the possible reasons behind the issue and apply the following solutions below:
+You can check the possible reasons behind the issue and apply the following solutions:

-• Custom Filters and Rules: You or your email service might have applied filtering rules that redirect emails to specific folders.
+- Custom Filters and Rules: You or your email service might have set up filters that redirect emails to specific folders.

-• Solution: Review your email account's filter settings to check if any rules are sending emails from this sender to a specific folder or label.
+- Solution: Review your email account's filter settings to see whether any rules are routing emails from this sender to a specific folder or label.

-• Sender Reputations or Authentication: Emails with improper authentication (missing SPF, DKIM, or DMARC) or sent by domains with a low reputation can experience deliverability issues, including being placed in less visible folders.
+- Sender Reputations or Authentication: Emails with improper authentication (missing SPF, DKIM, or DMARC) or from domains with low reputation can experience deliverability issues, including being placed in less visible folders.

-• If you are using a private domain, make sure to check your security program.
-Each security program can have different mechanisms to identify certain emails based on defined rules/policies, which can block that email from being delivered to your inbox.
+- If you are using a private domain, make sure to check your security program.
+Each security program can use different mechanisms to identify certain emails based on defined rules/policies, which can block those emails from being delivered to your inbox.